CshCyberhawks/SwoLib/README.md

 ### Autonomous:

+#### FULLY DYNAMIC!! - The robot is able to start anywhere on the field and (as long as it can see an april tag with a limelight) can discern its starting position.
+This means that the robot will automatically correct itself to the first waypoint of the path, regardless of where it starts.
+This is made possible by our custom swerve drive autonomous utilities which perform most calculations at runtime, in contrast the WPILib where motion profiling is done ahead of time.
+2875 uses SwoLib's autonomous classes in teleop to perform automatic lineups for placement of cones/cubes and is able to engage this from anywhere on the field!
+In [this video](https://drive.google.com/file/d/1LDSfABs7DCcXm3MWyoJo69t7WUHQul65/view?usp=sharing), every time the robot drives towards the grid, that is the SwoLib autonomous taking complete control and going to the exact same position (the position was set from our pathplanner).
+This is done by a `GoToPosition` with a preset desired end location bound to buttons on our joystick.

 - Autonomous swerve drive utilities - custom written - doesn't use any wpilib trajectory generation or swerve classes
 - High and lower level classes - ranging from commands to go to a cerain coordinate to the class that manipulates the swerve drive train
 - PID auto corrected (if the robot drifts off course, it will corerct itself using a PID), and trapezoid motion profiled (gradual acceleration and deceleration so as to not overshoot targets)